-O2 involved in serious discrimination
+O2 involved in serious discrimination and censoring

 The labelling was done by O2, a large, multinational, European telecommunications provider, and their sentence was accordingly imposed on us.
 The sentence is a curtailment of our right to freedom of speech, without informing us of the charges, without giving us a chance to defend ourselves, and without telling us what our offences were that motivated them to pass judgment on us and to impose their sentence.
 It goes without saying that it is extremely questionable that they were assigned by any legislative body the right to exercise such totalitarian authority.